boningdong/Smart-Lamp/README.md

 - Battery Management: The lamp has a built-in Lithium Ion battery inside.
 When charging, the battery management circuit will control & alter the charging phase accordingly.
 The lamp will indicate fully charged state and low battery state to the user.
 User can stop the indication by simply touch the lamp.

 ## Development
 - Hardware: Both the schematic and PCB is designed with Altium Designer.
+To pursue a modular design, I prototyped a BQ51013B wireless charging module and used it on my project.
 - Firmware: I use MSP430 as the controller in this project becasue of its low power consumption and cheap price.
 So the firmware is programmed with Code Composer Studio provided by Ti.
 - Design: I used Rhino to design the case and exported to STL format for 3D printing.